Second Grade Curriculum Overview

 • Writer’s Workshop (prewriting, drafting, revising, editing, and publishing)

-• Writing applications (persuasive, expository and narrative)
+• Writing Applications (persuasive, expository, and narrative)

 Mathematics

-Textbook: Houghton Mifflin: Saxon Math Level 3
+Textbook: Saxon Math Level 3

 • Operations and Algebraic Thinking